 That's what they're made for, right?
-If you've already got a tub of cold cream or makeup remover (or wipes) that you use for your regular makeup, it'll work on most types of Halloween makeup, too.
+If you've already got a tub of cold cream or makeup remover or micellar cleansing water that you use for your regular makeup, it'll work on most types of Halloween makeup, too.

 Oil adheres to oil, so it's one of the easiest and most natural ways to take off face paint.
 Most homemade makeup removers have an oil base.
-You can use any kind you happen to have lying around (even baby oil), but the best ones for your skin are coconut and jojoba oil.
+You can use any kind of oil you happen to have any around (even baby oil — which is actually just scented mineral oil), but the best ones for your skin are coconut oil and jojoba oil.

 If your skin is normally pretty oily, make sure to wash all the residue off when you're finished so you don't wake up with a greasy face.